 • Arizona Supreme Court Committee on Examinations

-• City of Peoria Judicial Selection Advisory Board
+• City of Peoria Judicial and Public Defender Advisory Board

 • Client Protection Fund Board of Trustees

 • State Bar of Arizona Board of Governors – Non-Lawyer Member